treasure-data/prestogres/README.md

 See [Authentication](#authentication) section for details.

-### I can connect to Prestogres but cannot run any queries.
-Why?
+### I can connect to Prestogres but cannot run any queries

 Prestogres gets all table information from Presto when you run the first query for each connection.
 If this initialization fails, all queries fail.
 Prestogres runs following SQL on Presto to get table information: